 Since the training will take place remotely, instructors will select the “Webinar” option when creating the event.
 If you’ve integrated your platform with Zoom, then a “join webinar” link will automatically be shared with the instructor, and every registered user.
 No more remembering to create a link, or searching for it to join the conference call!

 3. You can quickly track who registers and attends sessions

 When a training session takes place in person, it’s easy to see who’s attending and who’s not.
 But when 20 people are on one conference call, keeping track of everyone becomes a challenge.

-The TalentLMS platform keeps track of who has registered for the virtual ILT, and Zoom keeps track of who actually attends, and for how long.
+The TalentLMS platform keeps track of who has registered for the virtual ILT session, and Zoom keeps track of who actually attends, and for how long.
 Tracking attendance is a key step in ensuring that your remote training is just as effective as your in-person training.

-Take the first step to hosting a virtual ILT now!
+Take the first step to hosting a virtual ILT session now!